mclarke47/RestWizard/README.md

 Must be:

-* Completely unintrusive to the Resource Java classes (no extra annotations, no exceptions!!).
+* Completely unintrusive to the resource Java classes (no extra annotations, no exceptions!!).
 * Easy to integrate with.
-One command in the dropwizard App class.
+One command in the dropwizard app class.
 The end.

 ## Screenshot
 ![alt tag](https://raw.githubusercontent.com/mclarke47/RestWizard/master/screenshot.png)